How to Calculate The Price For Your Hair Products

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

 Private Label Extensions ($7.8M/year)

-Mikey Moran from Atlanta, Georgia, USA started Private Label Extensions about 8 years ago, a hair product line.
+Mikey Moran from Atlanta, Georgia, USA started Private Label Extensions over 8 years ago, a hair product line.

 - Revenue: $650,000/ month

 - Location: Atlanta, Georgia, USA

 Hi!
 My name is Mikey Moran and I am one of the owners of Private Label Extensions.
 We started this company a little over 5 years ago to create another option for women looking for amazing quality hair and entrepreneurs looking to get into the hair industry.

 Private Label Extensions is a hair distribution and technology company that builds hair brands from A to Z for entrepreneurs looking to get into the industry.
 We provide a variety of hair extension products including, hair extensions, wigs, frontals, closures, and much more.
 We also provide custom hair branding packaging and labels, websites, dropshipping, and wholesale options.

 When we began this company we started off with an affiliate model and had distributors that sold our branded products.
 It wasn’t the best model to use in the hair industry and then found a gap, which was people wanting to start their own hair brand versus selling someone else’s brand.
 About a year and a half into the company we pivoted the model so that people couple purchase hair to sell for their own brand.